mattmaynes2/aria/reports/research/06-CustomDevices.md

 ### Effort Level

-Due to the lack of trusted tutorials online, as well as the wealth of features that users are used to having in a thermostat, the time investment required to built a fully-featured thermostat is extreme.
+Due to the lack of trusted tutorials online, as well as the wealth of features that users are used to having in a thermostat, the time investment required to build a fully-featured thermostat is extreme.

 ### Evaluation